linode/docs/docs/platform/how-to-use-block-storage-with-your-linode.md

   name: Linode
   email: docs@linode.com
 description: This tutorial explains how to use Linode's block storage service.
-keywords: 'block storage, volume, media, resize, storage, disk'
+keywords: ["block storage", " volume", " media", " resize", " storage", " disk"]
 license: '[CC BY-ND 4.0](https://creativecommons.org/licenses/by-nd/4.0)'
-modified: Friday, June 16, 2017
+modified: 2017-06-16
 modified_by:
   name: Linode
-published: 'Friday, June 16, 2017'
+published: 2017-06-16
 title: How to Use Block Storage with Your Linode
 ---

 Linode's block storage service allows you to attach additional storage volumes to your Linode.
 A single volume can range from 1 to 1024 gigabytes in size and costs $0.10/GiB per month.
 They can be partitioned however you like and can accommodate any filesystem type you choose.
 Up to eight volumes can be attached to a single linode, be it new or currently-existing, so you do not need to recreate your server to add a block storage volume.

-{: .caution}
+{{< caution >}}
->
+Linode's backup services do NOT cover block storage volumes.
->Linode's backup services do NOT cover block storage volumes.
+You MUST execute your own backups for this data.
->You MUST execute your own backups for this data.
+{{< /caution >}}

 Block Storage is currently in a free public beta for Linodes in our Newark and Fremont datacenters.
 Any feedback you can give on the service would also be helpful and is appreciated.